At evening, hour of calm and peace,

-This is the day which fulfills the meaning of the slaying of the Passover Lamb and also of Yom Kippor, that is, the Day of Atonement.
+This is the day that fulfills the meaning of the slaying of the Passover Lamb and also of Yom Kippor, that is, the Day of Atonement.
 That was the day in which the High Priest made the sin offering for the whole nation, and in which the scapegoat was led away.
 The Sin Offering that was killed was a type and shadow of the One True Sacrifice, the One True Offering made by the true High Priest, of which the sons of Aaron were themselves merely types and shadows.
 By His One Offering of Himself for sin, He put away sin forever.
 This is what the Epistle is mostly about, Christ the Kippor, the Atonement.
 The scapegoat was the type of Christ’s spirit descending to hell, to Hades actually, where He would preach to the spirits in prison, and bring the saints of the Old Testament out of their graves to be, with Him, the first fruits of Resurrection and of the World to Come (as we see from St. Matthew’s Gospel).
 But, on Good Friday we have come to the time of His death and burial.
 We can see that death and burial in one of two ways.
 Either it is a tragedy, no more than a simple injustice, one among millions in the history of a sinful and fallen world.
 Or, we can believe the truth which I preached to you on Palm Sunday, that no man took His life from Him; He gave it by His own power and His own will.
 He had power, as He said, to lay it down, and He had power to take it again.

 His death is the One True Kippor, the atonement for all sin.
 “He is the Propitiation for our sins, and not for ours only, but also for the sins of the whole world.”
 He is the One for the many, by which the many who were made sinners in Adam are made righteous in Christ.
 We are told to come in full assurance of faith, having our hearts sprinkled from an evil conscience.
 That word, “sprinkled” needs to be explained.
 “Without,” says this same Epistle to the Hebrews, “the shedding of blood, there is no forgiveness for sins.”
 The sprinkling is with the blood of Christ, just as Moses sprinkled the people, just as the Levitical priests would sprinkle the blood of sacrifices.
 For us there is no need of animal blood; just as we need to kill no sacrifice on our altar, since the altar we have is meant to show that the True Sacrifice for sin was made, and we participate in that one Offering of Christ, both Priest and Sacrifice.
-The conscience and the heart are sprinkled by the blood of Christ if we come in full assurance of faith.
+The blood of Christ sprinkles the conscience and the heart if we come in full assurance of faith.
 This gift is effective, abundantly given to those who believe.

 Again, the place of conscience must be understood.
 We feel the sting of conviction, the good and right office of guilt doing its wholesome work, whether or not the spirit of the age and the psycho-babblers agree.
 The conscience is aware of sin, aware of guilt, and forecasts the danger of judgment and of eternal separation from God.
 We want to come to the Holy Place, but we dare not.
 It may help to abandon all true religion, and take up a contemporary “spirituality” in its place.
 You perhaps know my meaning, the kind of “spirituality” which has no moral obligation but to affirm oneself and to seek power as a possession.
 The effect, if we succeed in such a thing, is simply deception, and the worst kind of deception, for it teaches us to kill the voice of conscience, and to eschew guilt.
 It truly suppresses our nature, it suppresses conscience, and moral sense, and so causes the very maladies wrongly ascribed to the Tradition of the Catholic Faith, to the Word of God.
 The conscience is not quieted simply because it is hushed.

 But, if ever it becomes quiet, God has given us over, and we are lost; the alienation beginning in this life cannot feel like freedom for very long, nor can it be eased after death.
 Let the conscience perform its wholesome and healing office.
 For with all our embrace of genuine guilty conviction, we also embrace the Gospel.
 The cross is at once our diagnosis and our cure.
 The cross shows sin in all of its ugly, violent and cruel reality.
 The cross shows the Divine sentence upon sin, and the rejection of all that sin is.
 The cross shows the love of God for all sinners everywhere, for you and for me.
 The cross is the forgiveness of sin, the poured out blood of sacrifice, the blood sprinkled on the mercy seat.
 It is the place where perfect justice and perfect mercy meet.
 It is the place of condemnation and of forgiveness.
 It is where our hearts are sprinkled and our consciences are made whole.
 When we have been to the cross, we can enter into the presence of God with boldness, being made new and alive through Jesus Christ.
-The conscience takes on an even higher function of being the voice of the Holy Spirit, the Law of God written on our hearts, not simply to convict, but to instruct in the way of freedom, of life and of peace with God.
+The conscience takes on an even higher function, heeding the voice of the Holy Spirit, the Law of God written on our hearts, not simply to convict, but to instruct in the way of freedom, of life and of peace with God.